HamStudy/examtools-docs/content/docs/w5yi/_index.md

 ## What do we sign when a candidate fails?
 How do we prove the failed exam happened?

-You must sing the 605 as Proof of failure.
+You must sign the 605 as Proof of failure.
 The Print Session Forms/Final Forms contains the candidate roster showing failed element(s) and the candidate's answer sheet showing a failing score.
 Your W5YI Test Session report also has a place to count